-Our Social Work pathway includes a choice of specialist modules in Understanding Children and Young People's needs; Understanding Children and Young People's Experiences; Improving Outcomes for Children and Young People; Knowledge and Skills for Understanding Infant/Parent Attachment; Evidence Informed Interventions; Working with Complex Families and Systems; Leading in Partnership and Collaboration; Leading Change, Innovation and Improvement; Citizenship and Self-Directed Support; Foundations for Effective Practice Education
+Our Social Work pathway includes a choice of specialist modules in Understanding Children and Young People's needs; Understanding Children and Young People's Needs; Improving Outcomes for Children and Young People; and several others.

 Our Drug and Alcohol Studies pathway includes a choice of specialist modules in Understanding Addiction: Society, Policy and Practice and Understanding Addiction: Treatment and Recovery.

-The Professional Doctorate is intended for experienced professionals; you will normally need the equivalent of a minimum of two years' appropriate professional experience.
-For entry onto our Professional Doctorate programme you will also normally need an Honours or Masters’ degree in a relevant social science from a UK university or equivalent.
-Credit may be awarded for previous study, according to SCQF guidelines.
+This Doctorate is intended for experienced professionals, and you’ll normally need the equivalent of a minimum of two years' appropriate professional experience and an honours or masters degree in a relevant social science from a UK university or equivalent.
+Credit may be awarded for previous study, according to Scottish Credit and Qualifications Framework guidelines.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills: